novatel/novatel_oem7_driver/README.md

 1. Install Docker, add the user you intend on using to the 'docker' group.
 For example:
    1. Add the current user to the 'docker' group: `sudo usermod -aG docker ${USER}`
    1. Apply the membership changes to the current session: `su - ${USER}`
-1. From the base directory of the repository, create container for the desired ROS architecture and distro, e.g. Noetic:
+1. From the base directory of the repository, create container for the desired ROS architecture and distro, e.g. Foxy:
-   `./docker/run.sh -r amd64 noetic`
+   `./docker/run.sh -r amd64 foxy`
-   Note: only amd64 architecture is supported at this point.
+   Note: only amd64 and arm64v8 architectures are supported at this point.
-1. From within your docker container (where the prompt from above should land), run `./build.sh -f`
+1. From within your docker container, use standard ROS2 tools, like colcon.
+1. Alternatively, use the build.sh script.

 #### Option C: Build from source (local environment)
 Here are approximate instructions for building this driver with your local ROS development environment.
 Please note this is for reference.
 The Docker approach is recommended.

-1. Install ROS with developer support to your environment ([**ROS Wiki Ubuntu 18.04**](http://wiki.ros.org/Installation/Ubuntu))
+1. Install ROS with developer support to your environment ([**ROS Wiki Ubuntu 20.04**](http://wiki.ros.org/Installation/Ubuntu))
 1. Install ROS dependencies using `rosdep install --from-paths src --ignore-src -r -y`
-1. Set `ROS_DISTRO` environment variable (Ex: `ROS_DISTRO=noetic`)
+1. Set `ROS_DISTRO` environment variable (Ex: `ROS_DISTRO=foxy`)
 1. Run `source /opt/ros/${ROS_DISTRO}/setup.bash`
-1. Run `source envsetup.sh`
 1. Run build: `./build.sh -f`
+1. After a successful build, source your local environment: . install/setup.sh

 #### Install .deb packages
 Building produces two deb package, novatel-oem7-driver and novatel-oem7-msgs.